-This post contains free Halloween activities for kids.
-There are math, reading, writing, and word study printables for October for your students to enjoy.
-My hope is that they make your job easier since all you need to do is print and go.
+If you are an elementary teacher looking for free Halloween activities for your students, then you found the right place!
+This post highlights math, reading, writing, and word study printables for October.
+They’ll make your job easier since all you need to do is print and go!

 Are you familiar with Hap Palmer’s song titles, Witches’ Brew?
 It’s super-catchy.
 You know that play-back-in-your-head-all-day kind of catchy.
 You’ve been warned.

 The kids LOVE it… and it makes them dance.
 They can’t help themselves.
 Ultimately, the “Stir them in my Witches’ Brew” line turns into a choreographed class of kids doing the Cabbage Patch.
 Who doesn’t love the Cabbage Patch?
 But, I digress.

 In the event that you don’t love the Cabbage Patch (or if you simply don’t have access to the actual song at school) this activity works perfectly fine as a poem as well.